By Dr. Angelina Riopel

 Dietary Factors

-• Increase dietary fiber in your diet.
-Fiber from fruits, vegetables, whole grains, beans and legumes, contain both soluble and insoluble fiber, which help to bulk the stool.
-Root vegetables like yams, sweet potatoes, carrots and beets contain prebiotics as well which help feed the good bacteria in your gut.
+- Increase dietary fiber in your diet.
+Fiber from fruits, vegetables, whole grains, beans and legumes, contains both soluble and insoluble fiber, which helps to bulk the stool.
+Root vegetables like yams, sweet potatoes, carrots and beets contain prebiotics as well, which help feed the good bacteria in your gut.

-• Consume fermented foods, including sauerkraut, kimchi, kefir, miso, kombucha in order to provide your gut with healthy bacteria to nourish your Microbiome.
+- Consume fermented foods, including sauerkraut, kimchi, kefir, miso and kombucha to provide your gut with healthy bacteria to nourish your Microbiome.

-• Enjoy bone broth in order to reduce inflammation and heal the gut wall.
+- Enjoy bone broth to reduce inflammation and heal the gut wall.

 Hydration